-Born Chloe Ardelia Wofford, she graduated from Howard University in 1953 with a degree in English and went on to graduate study at Cornell University.
+Born Chloe Ardelia Wofford, she graduated from Howard University in 1953 with a degree in English, then went on to attend graduate school at Cornell University.
 She published her first novel, The Bluest Eye, in 1970.

 She was the 1993 recipient of the Nobel Prize in Literature.

 She was born to Ramah Willis and George Wofford.
 In 1958, she married professor and architect Harold Morrison.
 The couple had two children before divorcing in 1964.

 Margaret Atwood wrote a raving review of Morrison's book Beloved in The New York Times following its release.